andytwoods/mrbenn/README.md

     <a href="https://github.com/andytwoods/mrbenn/projects/1">Contribute</a>
 </p>

-The MrBenn Toolbar Plugin is an addon for the Django Debug Toolbar which allows you to quickly open static files and views in your IDE.
+The MrBenn Toolbar Plugin is an addon for the Django Debug Toolbar which allows you to quickly open template files and views in your IDE.

 <p align="center">